This report describes an outbreak of septicaemia and respiratory disease in a feeder enterprise.

 A week later the owner rang with two further autopsies, one in the morning from a calf that had been sick with fever and respiratory distress, but no malaena, for two days and treated.
 The other was later in the day from an older calf that was found dead without any signs, despite the mob being inspected twice daily.

 The first calf had diffuse petechial haemorrhages on all serosal surfaces.
 It had increased thoracic and pericardial fluid which clotted on exposure to air.
 The ventral lung lobes were consolidated from what was suspected to be a past respiratory infection.
 There were areas of recent haemorrhage in the dorsal lobes and interlobular gelatinous oedema.
 There was stable white frothy discharge in the airways.
 Because it had been treated with antibiotic no swabs were taken.

 The second calf had yellowish discharge from nostrils.
-The oral mucosa, conjunctiva and entire carcase were markedly jaundiced.
+The oral mucosa, conjunctiva and entire carcass were markedly jaundiced.
 It had early onset rigor.
-There were marked extensive petechial haemorrhages throughout carcase including serosal surfaces, muscle planes, epicardium and endocardium.
-All lymph nodes throughout carcase were very enlarged.
+There were marked extensive petechial haemorrhages throughout carcass including serosal surfaces, muscle planes, epicardium and endocardium.
+All lymph nodes throughout carcass were very enlarged.
 The spleen was grossly enlarged with rounded edges.
 The urine was port wine in colour.
 The kidney cortices were dark.
 The liver was swollen, friable and coppery coloured.
 The lungs had patches of haemorrhage.
 There was stable froth in the airways.
 There was much less thoracic fluid than in the others, and it was slow to clot on exposure to air.
 Because the autopsy picture closely resembled Tick Fever samples to exclude Babesia were taken.
 No ticks were found.